mrinmaya/mrinmaya.github.io/_pages/teaching_aie24.md

 No textbook is required, but there will be regularly assigned readings from research literature, linked to the course website.

 **Prerequisites/Notice:**
-There are no prerequisites for this class.
+There are no formal prerequisites for this class.
 However, it will help if the student has taken an undergraduate or graduate level class in statistics, data science or machine learning.
 This class is appropriate for advanced undergraduates and master students in Computer Science as well as PhD students in other departments.

 ___